Documentation

 Hook setup

 Why a hook?
 Getting an agent to reliably review its own work or follow a rule does not work.
 It forgets, skips, or calls itself done.
 A stop hook runs every time the agent finishes, no matter what.
 When Mindrealm flags findings it blocks the stop and feeds them back as the agent's next instruction, so the agent fixes them before the work reaches you.
-That auto-fix loop works on Claude Code, Codex, and Gemini.
+That auto-fix loop works on Claude Code, Codex, Kimi Code, and Antigravity.

 Claude Code